imSamaritan/miniORM/README.md

 ```

 **Throws:**
-- Error if any arguments are provided
+- Error if any arguments are provided: "selectAll method takes none or 0 arguments!"

 #### `where(column, operator, value)`
 Add WHERE condition to the query.